hwayne/learntla-v2/docs/beginner/invariants.rst

       \A j \in (1..Len(s)) \ {i}:
         s[i] # s[j]

-And that... works, I guess.
+That… works, I guess.
 But there's a better way to do this, one that really showcases the power of ``=>``: **it lets us rule out unwanted combinations in quantifiers.** Let's say we write

 ::